 At this point you may have already concluded that none of this would happen if people stopped sexting.
 In a way, you’re right, but at the same time such a belief is not congruent with reality.
 The raging hormones of adolescents and young adulthood, loneliness, social rejection, sexual frustration, all prevent that kind of abstinence from sexual exploration and curiosity, especially when it comes to guys.
 They are the most common victims of this specific type of sexual exploitation.

 So finally you may be wondering what all of this does to a victim.
-As you might suspect, fear, anxiety, depression, suicidal ideology (some victims did commit suicide), social isolation, hopelessness, loss of appetite, distrust, all of these have been reported by victims.
+As you might suspect, fear, anxiety, depression, suicidal ideology (some victims did die by suicide), social isolation, hopelessness, loss of appetite, distrust, all of these have been reported by victims or their families.

 From the victims I spoke with personally, they expressed fear about the photos still being out there somewhere on the internet.
 They worried about losing their job over it, or not being able to get a job if it became publicly known that their nude photos were on the internet for all to see.